-Browse YouTube or any popular movie site that shows movie trailers and prepare several of them that you would like to show in class.
-Any number from 5 to 10 trailers should be sufficient depending on how much time you have.
-Make sure that the chart you prepared has enough slots for the number of trailers that you will show the class.
+Find movie trailers online and prepare several of them that you would like to show in class.
+Any number from 5 to 10 trailers should be sufficient.
+It depends on how much time you have for the lesson.
+Make sure that the chart you prepared has enough slots for the number of trailers.

 Next, have students do the same thing but in smaller groups.
-Try to encourage them to be as active in conversation as possible and listen to what their classmates have to say.
+Encourage them to be as active in conversation as possible and listen to what their classmates say.
 You could also get them all talking about their favorite actors, actresses, recent movies, classic films, and movie characters etc.

 After brainstorming all the different types of movie genres, hand out the chart template to the students with the different categories on it.

-Explain the chart and tell them that they will watch a number of different movie trailers.
+Then, explain the chart.
+Tell them that they will watch a number of different movie trailers.
 As they watch each trailer, they should fill out the chart with their answers.

-Play the first trailer as an example if you wish and fill out the answers yourself to demonstrate the activity.
+Play the first trailer as an example if you wish.
+Also, fill out the answers yourself to demonstrate the activity.
 Again, encourage discussion as much as possible for each section.

-Play the remaining movie trailers and do the same for each one until the chart is completed.
-By the end of the task, all of the students should have a chart full of material to reflect on and use for post-activity discussion.
+Do the same tasks for each one until the chart is completed.
+By the end, all of the students should have a chart full of material to reflect on and use for post-activity discussion.